capellb1/capellb1.github.io/_posts/2019-03-31-Two-Month-Mark.md

 ![moon](/images/wo4_01/moonmeditation.jpg)

-A classic as always, you can't say you've partied until you've been at a silent disco.
-Its like a concert with 2 DJ's playing at once:
+You can't say you've partied until you've been at a silent disco.
+Its like a concert with 2 DJ's playing at once, and if you take off your headphones you can hear everyone singing out of tune:

 ![disco](/images/wo4_01/silentdisco.jpg)